MTU logo

 • Fuel quality sensitivity — requires cleaner fuel than some competitors

-MTU generators, built by the Rolls-Royce Power Systems division, are engineered for one market above all others: data centers.
-The fuel efficiency numbers tell the story — MTU diesel engines run 5-10% more efficiently than CAT and Cummins at equivalent loads, which translates to approximately $98,000 in savings over four years for a single 1 MW unit.
-Data centers that deploy 10-50 MW of backup generation can measure that advantage in millions of dollars across a fleet lifecycle.
-Combined with the highest power density in the industry — more kilowatts per square foot of generator footprint — MTU earns its specification in facilities where both operating cost and floor space carry a premium.
+MTU Onsite Energy, part of Rolls-Royce Power Systems and ultimately Daimler Truck AG, traces its lineage to MTU Friedrichshafen GmbH, founded in 1909 in Friedrichshafen, Germany.
+The company builds diesel and gas generator sets from 30 kW to 3,250 kW, using engines from the Series 890, 1100, 1300, 1600, 2000, and 4000 platforms.
+MTU's engineering heritage is in large, high-output diesel engines — the same engine family powers mining trucks, naval vessels, and rail locomotives — and that pedigree shows in the generator product line.
+The fuel efficiency numbers are the clearest proof: MTU diesel engines run 5-10% more efficiently than CAT and Cummins at equivalent loads, which translates to approximately $98,000 in savings over four years for a single 1 MW unit.
+Combined with the highest power density in the industry — more kilowatts per square foot of generator footprint — MTU earns its specification in data centers, industrial plants, and mission-critical facilities where both operating cost and floor space carry a premium.

-The limitation is support infrastructure.
+The limitation remains support infrastructure.
 MTU maintains roughly 40 authorized service locations in the US, a fraction of CAT's approximately 200 or Generac's 10,000-plus.
-For Tier III and IV data centers with on-site mechanical staff and national service agreements, that thin network is a non-issue — the generators are maintained by the facility's own team.
+Globally, Rolls-Royce Power Systems operates a broader dealer network across Europe, Asia, and the Middle East — but in the US market, MTU's coverage is thin.
+For Tier III and IV data centers with on-site mechanical staff and national service agreements, that thin network is a non-issue.
 For distributed commercial applications, hospitals, or any site that depends on a local dealer showing up within hours of a failure, MTU's coverage gaps represent genuine operational risk.
-Resale values also trail Caterpillar, and parts lead times can run longer due to the German-engineered supply chain.
-MTU is the right choice when fuel efficiency and power density drive the decision — but only when the buyer has the service infrastructure to support it.
+Resale values trail Caterpillar, and parts lead times can run longer due to the German-engineered supply chain.
+MTU is the right choice when fuel efficiency, power density, and engineering pedigree drive the decision — but only when the buyer has the service infrastructure or the Rolls-Royce dealer relationship to support it.

 Frequently asked questions